Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 2.2 Slope Geometry

-Slope Geometry is the input data dialog for entering slope geometry data in RocSlope2.
+The Slope Geometry dialog is used for entering slope geometry data in RocSlope2.

 1. Select Home > Slope > Geometry Slope Geometry Icon